-We do monitor security issues in our dependencies using Dependabot.
-This covers Python and JavaScript libraries and latest stable release should have adjusted dependencies to avoid vulnerabilities.
+Security issues in our dependencies are monitored using Dependabot.
+This covers the Python and JavaScript libraries, and the latest stable release has its dependencies updated to avoid vulnerabilities.

-Hint: There might be vulnerabilities in third-party libraries which do not affect Weblate, and we do not address these in a bugfix release.
+Hint: There might be vulnerabilities in third-party libraries which do not affect Weblate, so those are not addressed by releasing bugfix versions of Weblate.

-3.12.2 Docker containers security
+3.12.2 Docker container security